Donate to a Local Charity

 Programs and Services

-- Since its inception in 1932, WPC has protected more than 255,000 acres of land, saving habitats for a diversity of life and uses.
+- Since 1932, WPC has protected more than a quarter-million acres of land, saving habitats for a diversity of life and uses.
 WPC works to secure lands of ecological significance that frequently offer recreational and scenic values.
 WPC has helped establish ten state parks, including Ohiopyle, Laurel Ridge, McConnells Mill, Moraine and Erie Bluffs.
-In addition, WPC played a role in the creation of four other state parks and created the 300-acre Wildflower Reserve at Raccoon Creek State Park.
+In addition, WPC played a role in the creation of four other state parks, created the 300-acre Wildflower Reserve at Raccoon Creek State Park.

 - WPC's watershed conservation program addresses watershed conservation issues through monitoring and assessment and on-the-ground restoration projects such as stream restoration and habitat improvement, riparian buffer plantings, and abandoned mine drainage remediation.
 WPC also provides technical assistance to landowners and local watershed organizations.
 WPC has collaborated with Washington County watershed groups to protect water quality in the Buffalo Creek and Dutch Fork watersheds.

-- WPC's gardens and greenspace program works with 12,000 volunteers in 20 counties to plant and care for 130 flower gardens annually, including Mayor’s Park at Rt.
-18 and Jefferson Avenue in Washington, Pa.
+- WPC's gardens and greenspace program works with 10,000 volunteers in 20 counties to plant and care for 130 community flower gardens annually, including Mayor’s Park at Rt.
+18 and Jefferson Avenue in Washington.
 Since 2008, WPC has coordinated the planting of more than 30,000 trees in Pittsburgh and surrounding communities, providing a myriad of benefits for local residents.
-WPC works with communities to implement greening strategies of all types including green infrastructure to capture stormwater.
+WPC also works with communities to identify and implement greening strategies of all types to capture stormwater.

 Primary Revenue Sources